 (1) The technical assistance to be provided to ELL target districts.

 (2) Establish the expected growth in student progress indicators, and the expected benchmarks for student progress indicators, for English language learners of the district.

+(3) If resources are available after providing grant funds to ELLTransformation Districts, the Department may provide grant funds to ELL Target Districts.

 Stat.
 Auth.: Section 3, chapter 604, Oregon Laws 2015 (Enrolled House Bill 3499)